Do you ever tell yourself you're going to finally start taking control of your money and then a month goes by and you're still overspending?

 - Go to the bank and fill your envelopes

 After you do those four steps, it comes down to reviewing and adjusting.
 You may need to add money or take money away from certain envelopes.
 Just make sure you're being honest with yourself about how much money should be in each envelope.

 How to Use the Cash Envelope System Electronically

 Ok so this basically goes against this whole method, but I know some of you simply won't even give the cash envelope system a try because you don't want to use cash.

 The alternative is to use GoodBudget.
 This personal finance app allows you to use the envelope system digitally!
-That means you could use a debit card or a credit card while still following the same system.
+That means you could use a debit card, credit card, or a reloadable card like Koho, while still following the same system.

 You can also sync your budget up with your family members so everyone can stay on the same page!
 How handy.

 The only downfall of doing a cash envelope budget electronically is that it's easier to cheat.
 But, if you have the self-control to not cheat, it should be ok.

 If you want to really get in control of your money, the cash envelope system works great alongside a zero-based budget.
 Learn how to create your own zero-based budget here.

 Other than that, that's about all you need to know about the cash envelope budgeting system.
 I definitely encourage you to try it out if you find yourself overspending regularly.